spark-mv/cdn/install.md

 ## 3.2 Controlling HolaCDN via the address bar

-You can also control HolaCDN via the address bar by appending a string to the URL of the video page.
+As a shortcut, you can also control HolaCDN via the address bar by appending a string to the URL of the video page.

 * Enable stats mode: append ```?hola_mode=stats```
 * Disable HolaCDN:	append ```?hola_mode=disabled```